Master Program in Information and Communication Technology at Chalmers

 Let us dig a bit deeper into ICT: what are the current challenges—the ones you will most likely encounter during your professional life?
 Let me highlight six technologies around which most challenges, but also opportunities lie:

-- Digitalization: companies want to digitalize/automatize their processes, and benefit from customers data
+- Digitalization: companies want to digitalize/automatize their processes, and benefit from the data they keep on collecting.

-- Augmented reality: it may disrupt the way in which people will interact with each other, both in private and work sphere, as well as how they gather information and learn.
+- Augmented reality: it may disrupt the way in which people will interact with each other, both in the private and the work sphere, as well as how they gather information and learn.

-- Wireless communications beyond 5G: with their enhanced and ubiquitous connectivity and integrated localization and sensing, they will become integral part of many applications including smart infrastructures and autonomous vehicle.
+- Wireless communications beyond 5G: with their enhanced and ubiquitous connectivity and integrated localization and sensing, they will become integral part of many applications including smart infrastructures and autonomous vehicles.

-- Internet of things: a myriad of wirelessy connected, low-cost sensors will be integrated in a network computation fabric, yielding real-time autonomous and distributed decision systems.
+- Internet of things: a myriad of wirelessy connected, low-cost sensors will be integrated in the network computation fabric, yielding real-time autonomous and distributed decision systems.

-- Cyber security: digital transformation is prone to cyber attacks.
+- Cyber security: our digital society is prone to cyber attacks.
 How shall we defend it?

 Many master programs at Chalmers prepare you for a career within ICT, by focusing on a subset of these technologies.
-For example, MPSYS, by highlighting the control perspective, exposes you to the first 3 challenges.
+For example, MPSYS, by highlighting a control perspective, exposes you to the first 3 challenges.
 If you are interesting in hardware aspects related to next generation communication infrastructure, then MPWPS is a great choice for you.
 MPALG takes a software perspective, and exposes you to cyber-security, AI, and digitalization challenges.
 Finally, if AI is what you are interested in, we have the data-science program MPDSC.
-MPICT is the only program, to the best of my knowledge, that exposes you to all these six technologies.
-Why is it good to be broad?
-Because you will most likely change jobs multiple times during your professional life and will move from one challenge to the next.
-Furthermore, innovation often happens at the boundaries between technologies.
-So it is good to see all of them if you are interested in disruption and innovation (for example, you plan to have your own start-ups)!
+MPICT is the only program, to the best of my knowledge, that exposes you to all these six technological trends.

 The MPICT program plan at a glance